Frequently Asked Questions

 - Receive early registration for freshman year

 Most week days, Monday-Thursday, involve classes and related activities and events beginning as early as 8:00 AM and ending as late as 6:00 PM.
-Students may also have advising and/or peer mentoring appointments between 8:00 AM – 5:00 PM on Fridays.
+Students may also have Access components between 8:00 AM and 5:00 PM on Fridays.
 There are no weekend events scheduled.
-Students will receive their complete Access Program schedule when they attend the 2017 Orientation on June 19th and 20th.
+Students will receive their complete Access Program schedule when they attend the 2019 Orientation on June 17th and 18th.

 Students must commit to the entire program, be on time, and attend daily.
 Students must meet all of the program requirements, including attendance, in order to be fully admitted and continue at UCF in the fall semester.
 There are no exceptions.

 Please review the YouTube video posted on our website here for a full program overview.
-Once you have made a decision to accept the invitation to participate in the Access Program, please follow the instructions given to you by the Office of Undergraduate Admissions as well as complete and submit the documents listed on the “ Forms” page.
+Once you have made a decision to accept the invitation to participate in the Access Program, please follow the instructions given to you by the Office of Undergraduate Admissions as well as complete and submit the documents listed on the “ Preparing for Summer”page.

 Students will be pre-registered in their Summer B classes in order to secure their seat in the class.
 Students will receive their complete Access Program schedule, which includes their class schedule, when they attend the 2019 Access Orientation on June 17th and June 18th.

 *Please note that students cannot select their summer classes; courses are chosen by the advising team based on the students’ test scores, dual enrollment, transfer credits, and intended major.
 At Orientation students will be able to register for their fall semester with the guidance of an advisor.

 You can submit questions using the "Contact Form".
 Please allow 3 business days for reply.